mozilla/ichnaea/docs/metrics.rst

 HTTP Counters
 -------------

-Every legitimate, routed request to Ichnaea, whether to an API endpoint or to static content, also increments a ``request.*`` counter.
-The path of the counter is the based on the path of the HTTP request, with slashes replaced with periods, followed by a final component named by the response code produced by the request.
+Every legitimate, routed request, whether to an API endpoint or to static content, increments a ``request#path:<path>,method:<method>,status:<code>`` counter.

+The path of the counter is the based on the path of the HTTP request, with slashes replaced with periods.
+The method tag contains the lowercased HTTP method of the request.
+The status tag contains the response code produced by the request.

-For example, a GET of ``/stats/regions`` that results in an HTTP 200 status code, will increment the counter ``request.stats.regions.200``.
+For example, a GET of ``/stats/regions`` that results in an HTTP 200 status code, will increment the counter ``request#path:stats.regions,method:get,status:200``.

 Response codes in the 400 range (eg. 404) are only generated for HTTP paths referring to API endpoints.
-Logging them for unknown and invalid paths would overwhelm the system with all the random paths the friendly Internet bots army sends along.
+Logging them for unknown and invalid paths would overwhelm the system with all the random paths the friendly Internet bot army sends along.

 HTTP Timers
 -----------

-In addition to the HTTP counters, every legitimate, routed request to Ichnaea emits an ``request.*`` *timer*.
-These timers have the same name structure as the HTTP counters, except they do not have a final component based on the response code.
-Rather, they aggregate over all response codes for a given HTTP path.
+In addition to the HTTP counters, every legitimate, routed request emits a ``request#path:<path>,method:<method>`` timer.
+These timers have the same structure as the HTTP counters, except they do not have the response code tag.

 Task Timers
 -----------

-Ichnaea's ingress and data-maintenance actions are managed by a Celery queue of *tasks*.
+Our data ingress and data maintenance actions are managed by a Celery queue of *tasks*.
 These tasks are executed asynchronously, and each task emits a timer indicating its execution time.